numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ### Step 1: Connect to EC2 Instance via SSH

 To configure the `wp-config.php` file, you can use one of the available methods to connect to one of the EC2 instances created by the Auto Scaling Group using SSH.
-One common method is using an SSH client that we'll use
+One common method is by using an SSH client as follows:

 ![ssh-connection](./images/ssh-connection.png)

 ### Step 2: Edit wp-config.php

-Once connected to the EC2 instance, navigate to the WordPress installation directory and edit the `wp-config.php` file
+Once connected to the EC2 instance, navigate to the WordPress installation directory and edit the `wp-config.php` file:

 ```bash
 cd /var/www/html